MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

 1. Renew your subscription.
 To see more information about the license you are using, go to File > Account Settings dialog, and look at the license information on the right side of the dialog.

-2. If you have another subscription associated with a different account, add that account to the All Accounts list on the left side of File > Account Settings dialog by clicking on the “Add an account…” link.
+2. If you have another subscription associated with a different account, add that account to the All Accounts list on the left side of File > Account Settings dialog by clicking on the “Add an account...” link.

 ## See also
  [Signing in to Visual Studio](../ide/signing-in-to-visual-studio.md)